lealceldeiro/gems/CleanCode/Chapter04/README.md

 There was a time, back in the sixties, when commenting-out code might have been useful.
 But we’ve had good source code control systems for a very long time now.
 Those systems will remember the code for us.
 We don’t have to comment it out any more.

 ### HTML Comments

+HTML in source code comments makes the comments hard to read in the one place where they should be easy to read—the editor/IDE.

+### Nonlocal Information

+If you must write a comment, then make sure it describes the code it appears near.
+Don’t offer systemwide information in the context of a local comment.

+### Too Much Information